 We finance our day-to-day operations and growth primarily with cash flows from operations, borrowings under our senior secured credit facilities, operating leases, trade payables and bank indebtedness.
 In the second quarter of fiscal 2013, we also issued \$100,000 of senior secured notes, the proceeds of which we used to repay borrowings under the revolving credit facility portion of our senior secured credit facilities.
 In the third quarter of fiscal 2013 we completed a secondary offering of 3,800,000 shares of our common stock which resulted in net proceeds to us of approximately \$75,037 after deducting underwriters' fees and commissions and transaction expenses.
-We used a portion of the proceeds from the offering to repay all of our then-outstanding borrowings under the revolving credit facility portion of our senior secured credit facilities, and we subsequently used \$23,939 of these proceeds to finance our acquisition of Allen Brothers.
+We used a portion of the proceeds from the offering to repay all of our then-outstanding borrowings under the revolving credit facilities, and we subsequently used \$23,939 of these proceeds to finance our acquisition of Allen Brothers.
+We have also used a portion of the proceeds to make principal payments on our Term Loan (as defined below).
 The remaining portion of the net proceeds is currently being held as cash and cash equivalents for use in general corporate purposes, including as possible consideration for future acquisitions.
 We believe that our cash on hand and available credit through our existing revolving credit facility as discussed below is sufficient for our operations and planned capital expenditures over the next twelve months.
 Depending on our acquisition pipeline and related opportunities, we may need to obtain additional debt or equity financing, which may include longer-term, fixed-rate debt, in order to complete those acquisitions.